Delvir0/Grappa-Finance/report.md

 ### Recommendation
 There are different ways to prevent this.
 I would suggest to add a check in `_isAccountAboveWater()` where it is checked if `optionCollateralRequirement == account.collateralId` which is also the most gass efficient way.

+### Review
+This was fixed by adding an additonal check in `FullMarginLib.removeCollateral` which now also checks if `account.tokenId == 0` in order to reset the collateralId.
+Commit can be found [here](https://github.com/grappafinance/full-collat-engine/commit/b62d98d1b0f3af03a444ed9ac9800619a194e71e).

 ## [M-02] Other entities interacting with the mint function can be DOSSed
 ### FullMarginEngine.sol